bxparks/clocks/OneZoneClock/README.md

 libraries), and hardware configurations (Pro Micro, D1 Mini, etc).

-Originally, this program supported only the SSD1306 OLED display, but was extended to support a PCD8544 LCD display while creating the `WorldClockLcd` program.
-Substantial parts of the `WorldClockLcd` code have been backported into this program for flexibility and consistency.
+Originally, this program supported only the SSD1306 OLED display, but was extended to support a PCD8544 LCD display while creating the `MultiZoneClock` program.
+Most of the `MultiZoneClock` code has been backported into OneZoneClock for consistency.

 The hardware is assumed to have something like the following